jpetazzo/jpetazzo.github.io/_posts/2017-02-24-from-dotcloud-to-docker.markdown

 This leaves you with two options:

 - patch your kernel to add support for the `setns()` system call;
-- run a SSH server in your containers.
+- run an SSH server in your containers.

 We did both.
 We had an abstract execution engine that would use `setns()` when available, and fallback to SSH otherwise.

 This means that our containers were all running an SSH server.
 I was a huge fan of this SSH server, by the way, because it allowed me to do all kinds of cool hacks.
-That might come as a surprise, especially when one knows that I wrote [this blog post](http://jpetazzo.github.io/2014/06/23/docker-ssh-considered-evil/), but that merely demonstrates my ability to change my mind, amirite?
+This may come as a surprise, especially when one knows that I wrote [this blog post](http://jpetazzo.github.io/2014/06/23/docker-ssh-considered-evil/), but that merely demonstrates my ability to change my mind, amirite?